-The framework used for modeling in the following are frames in the sense of Barsalou (1992) as adapted to linguistic semantics (see Kallmeyer and Osswald 2013; Löbner 2014; Petersen 2007).
-Frames are recursive typed-feature structures that offer a general format of knowledge representation, including linguistic knowledge.
-They allow for decomposing semantic structure and for representing constraints derived from contextual information or world knowledge in a unified format.
+The framework used for modeling in the following is frames in the sense of Barsalou (1992) and frame semantics as their adaptation to semantics (see Löbner 2014, Kallmeyer and Osswald 2013, Petersen 2007).
+Barsalou-style frames differ in several ways from Fillmore frames as made use of in FrameNet (see e.g. Fillmore and Baker 2009 as well as Sect.
+3.3).
+They are modeled as recursive typed feature structures (see e.g. Carpenter 1992) that offer a general format of knowledge representation, including linguistic knowledge, and they allow for decomposing semantic structure and for representing constraints derived from contextual information or world knowledge in a unified format.

-One common way of representing frames are attribute-value-matrices (AVMs), as also used in other frameworks such as HPSG or Sign-based Construction Grammar (see Pollard and Sag 1994; Sag 2012).
+I will represent frame semantic structures as attribute-value-matrices (AVMs).
 Figure 1, for example, depicts an AVM-representation of the frame semantic structure of the sentence The boy is lying on the sofa.